 There are many scenarios that call for a redundant tank level sensor.
 When it comes right down to it, you are better safe, than sorry.
 Overflows can cause hazardous conditions for workers, environmental disasters, clean-up costs, fines, and even substantial loss in revenue.

 Are you wondering if your tank should have a redundant level sensor?
-Feel free to talk to one of our experts, or use the comments section below.
+Feel free to live chat with our Measurement Experts, or drop us an email.
 Ever been saved by a redundant level sensor?
 We’d love to hear about it!